Subject: CCE - Context & Culture - 2014

 Today's video is The New Shock of the New - Art Documentary - Robert Hughes

-I would like everyone to select a video no longer than about 15 minutes and each week we will watch two or three of your own selections.
+I would like everyone to select a video no longer than about 15 minutes and each week we will watch one or two of your own selections.
 I will ask you to respond to these videos on your blog - you can embed the code for your video selection if it is a video from Youtube or Vimeo, other videos may be linked with a text URL.
 You can include your written impressions of this work and any other relevant content.

 Your selection must be art-related, and please watch it yourself first to make sure it is suitable to show in class - we can't show anything too risque that may offend students or may breach university policies.
-I would prefer that it is something easliy accessible on the web so that students can also watch these videos outside of class time if anyone misses a class or if we run out of time in class to watch them all.
+I would prefer that it is something easily accessible on the web so that students can also watch these videos outside of class time if anyone misses a class or if we run out of time in class to watch them all.

 I will draw up a schedule of which students will present a video at which classes.
 I need to know beforehand what your selection will be so I can watch the video myself and write some questions for you to consider.

-Class Exercise: Write a short statement about what you think it means to be a creative person and a contemporary artist (to be reviewed at the end of semester), present this to the class.
+Write a short statement about what you think it means to be a creative person and a contemporary artist (to be reviewed at the end of semester), present this to the class.